-The Glossary of Terms creates a common definition for terms used in the budget process.
+The Glossary of Terms creates a common definition for terms used in the Land, Learning and Neighbourhoods initiative.
 This page will updated throughout the engagement process to clarify terms.

 Government accounting policies define operating and maintenance expenditure (as distinct from capital expenditures), and the appropriate source of funding for each category.
 Projects that involve the creation of new assets or the replacement of existing assets qualify for capital funding support.
 Many smaller projects involving capital improvements or renovations required to maintain a capital asset during its economic life are classified as operating projects, and do not qualify for capital funding.
 Funding for such operating projects is provided from the Ministry’s annual operating budget.

-Obtaining stakeholder feedback on analysis, alternatives and or decisions.
-We promise to keep stakeholders informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
+Obtaining public feedback on analysis, alternatives and or decisions.
+We promise to keep the public informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.